Higashi-Hiroshima Observatory, Hiroshima Astrophysical Science Center (HASC), Hiroshima University

 HONIR (Hiroshima Opt/NIR Camera)

-It enables us to perform simultaneous observation at optical and near-infrared wavelengths.
-This instrument has observational modes of imaging, spectroscopy, imaging polarimetry, and spectropolarimetry.
-The function is similar to those of TRISPEC, but the performance should be much better because of wider field of view, the pixel scale matched to KANATA telescope.
-HONIR experienced its first light with the Opt/NIR simultaneous imaging mode in 2011 October and we are giving further development at our laboratory.
+It enables us to perform simultaneous observation at 1 optical and 1 (or 2 in future) near-infrared wavelength bands.
+This instrument has observational modes of imaging, spectroscopy, imaging polarimetry, and spectro-polarimetry.
+HONIR experienced its first light with the Opt/NIR simultaneous imaging mode in 2011 October.
+In 2014 all observing mode became available.

 OPT IR1 IR2